 Additionally, the Estuary Program has partnered with the CSLRCD to implement projects at Camp SLO Army National Guard Base to address stormwater and soil erosion.
 Bioswales were constructed to capture and infiltrate stormwater while slowing flow to reduce erosion in the current drainages.
 Construction including excavation, grading, and rock structure implementation was completed in August of 2023.
-BIL funding for the CSLRCD will be used to support the final phase of construction.
+IIJA funding for the CSLRCD will be used to support the final phase of construction.
 The survey and as-built designs will capture grading and structure implementation following the ground disturbing activities like heavy equipment operation and prior to vegetation establishment and initial rains.
 During heavy equipment operation, several field changes were required.
 This effort will capture and document those changes and support future bioswale efforts.

 The Estuary Program also partnered with Cuesta College's Sustainable Agriculture Program to improve infrastructure to support the community college's ranch education program that focuses on regenerative agricultural management.
-BIL funds were used to install approximately 1,900 linear feet of piping to carry water to designated pasture sites for the program.
-The project was completed in 2024.
+IIJA funds were used to install approximately 1,900 linear feet of piping to carry water to designated pasture sites for the program.
+The project was completed in 2024 and supports the education of a future generation of ranchers in the latest techniques and approaches.